diethardsteiner/diethardsteiner.github.io/_posts/2020-04-15-Project-Hop.md

 The project will add the environment plugin  as well (see [here](https://project-hop.atlassian.net/browse/HOP-130)).

 Note that there is no concept of a `HOP_METASTORE_FOLDER` environment variable.
-"The Environments plugin is now included in the distribution.
-It is better to create an environment and set the metastore there then changing it on startup." (see related [Jira ticket](https://project-hop.atlassian.net/browse/HOP-228)).

 ## GUI